EDGE Retention PILOT Program (A Memphis Tomorrow Bi-Product)

 EDGE and its job retention/expansion Payment-In-Lieu-Of-Taxes (PILOT) program is part of the largely taxpayer funded Memphis Tomorrow Executive Committee Fast Forward initiative.
-Overall, when accompanied with below peer average economic growth and based on quantitative analysis when considering the economic impact of capital investment, the retention component of the retention/expansion PILOT program, over time, appears to have served as a community disinvestment program at the expense of Memphis/Shelby County small business development, the business community and the community as a whole.
+Overall, when accompanied with below peer average economic growth and based on quantitative analysis when considering the economic impact of capital investment, the retention component of the retention/expansion PILOT program, over time, appears to have served as a community disinvestment program.
+This disinvestment comes at the expense of Memphis/Shelby County small business development, the business community and the community as a whole.
 The graph to the right can be enlarged by clicking the image which shows declining small business vitality since the EDGE retention PILOT program started.

 This blog calls into question incomplete and bogus accounting used to justify excessive tax abatements against the existing tax base for retaining existing jobs.
 These tax abatements administered by the Economic Development Growth Engine (EDGE) are called retention PILOTs and differ from new job expansion PILOTs.
 A different projection accounting methodology is needed each for both retention and expansion PILOTs.
 Some retention PILOTs include new jobs along with abatements for retaining existing jobs.
 A retention PILOT, in this blog, is defined as any PILOT that contains more existing jobs than new jobs and applies a different accounting methodology for accounting for retention PILOTs and jobs that already exist in the community versus new job expansion PILOTs.